-When it comes to modern marketing strategy, we can all learn something from the Netflix business model.
+As marketers, we can all learn from the Netflix marketing strategy.

-The streaming television sensation has captured the imaginations of the world, sucking people into one episode after another, but there’s much more to Netflix than binge-worthy shows.
+The streaming television sensation has captured us all, sucking people into one episode after another, but there’s much more to Netflix than binge-worthy shows.

-The Netflix marketing strategy is all about innovation and the latest technology, having accrued almost 167 million subscribers around the world.
+The Netflix marketing strategy is all about innovation and the latest technology, and it has paid off big time.

-Growth is essential for the platform to survive, and so the company has no choice other than to absolutely kill it with a powerful modern marketing strategy that appeals to the masses.
+Growth is essential for any platform to survive, and so a winning company must design powerful modern marketing strategies that have a universal appeal.

-Modern marketing is an integrated, agile approach to brand development and customer relationship management, which facilitates sustainable business growth in the digital age through innovation, technology, creative strategy, and data analytics.
+Netflix marketing is an integrated, agile approach to brand development and customer relationship management, which works great in the digital age thanks to innovation, adoption of the latest technology, creative advertising, and real-time data analytics.

-Unlike traditional marketing methods that focus on making the sale through one or two channels, irrespective of the results, modern marketing strategies evolve with the changes in the market.
+Unlike traditional marketing methods that focus on making the sale through one or two channels, modern marketing the Netflix way evolves with the changes in the market.

-Through constant analysis and optimization, brands can connect with customers across a range of mediums, devices, and touchpoints.
+With constant analysis and optimization, your brand too can connect with customers across a range of mediums, devices, and touchpoints, just like Netflix.

-In essence, modern marketing tools are data-driven, customer-centric, personalized, and omnipresent.
+In essence, the modern marketing tools used by Netflix are data-driven, customer-centric, personalized, and omnipresent.

-What are the Key Principles of Modern Marketing?
+What are the Key Principles of Netflix Marketing?

 Modern marketing tools put customer experience at the forefront of all business objectives and partnerships.

-Therefore, modern marketers must collect, analyze, and apply data insights at all stages of the customer journey in a constant, dynamic loop.
+Therefore, modern marketers must learn from Netflix and collect, analyze, and apply data insights across all stages of the customer journey.

 Integrated modern marketing tools are great for seamless experience

-With a proactive attitude to embracing new technology, they seek new and inventive ways of bringing multiple channels and tools together to offer a better customer experience.
+Marketers must seek innovative ways of bringing multiple channels and tools together to offer a better customer experience, the way Netflix does.

 Modern marketing is agile in the sense that it moves with the times.

-The marketers of today use technology effectively in line with a modern marketing strategy that is intent on creating unrivaled personalized experiences.
+The best marketers of today use technology effectively in line with a marketing strategy that is designed for unrivaled, personalized customer experiences.

-By harnessing the power of data analytics, modern marketers want to capture the minds of consumers, reacting to their needs in ways that delight and surprise them.
+By harnessing the power of data analytics, modern marketers can capture the minds of consumers, reacting to their needs in ways that delight and surprise them.

 So, now that you know what modern marketing is, it’s time to see it in action.
 And there’s no better present-day case study to look at for modern marketing tips from, than a company that has two simple choices – grow or die.